 One ingredient that is all too common in manufactured animal feed of just about any variety-bird, cat, dog, horse, hamster, and the list goes on-is the toxic menadione.
 Here is a well-written and referenced article on menadione, and Here is an article by avian nutrition expert Sally Blanchard on menadione in parrot foods.
 After reading this information, ask yourself if this liver toxin belongs in your companion’s food bowl.

 Years ago, we fed our cats a commercial kibbled food.
 After buying a new bag, the cats – all six of them – began to vomit violently.
 We were instructed by our veterinarian to prepare a bland diet of boiled chicken and rice.
 The cats all recovered after a couple days, and I contacted the manufacturer, who was apologetic and immediately sent a coupon for a free bag.
 The woman I spoke with told me that the machine that dispensed the “supplements” had malfunctioned and in “a few bags” added too much of the supplements.
 Many of these “nutrients” are toxic at above the recommended amounts, thus the voilent vomiting as the cats’ bodies tried to purge the toxins.
 Please note, there was no recall instituted on this product.

 This brings us to a very important point: MANUFACTURED “food” can be subject to MANUFACTURING errors.
 I see this problem in human food – a recall instituted because some extra ingredient ended up in a product that wasn’t on the label, or a product was packaged in the wrong packaging where the ingredients were completely inaccurate.
 Think about the term “manufactured food” for a moment, and what that means.
 It doesn’t sound particularly appetizing, does it?
-Do you really want to trust your companion’s health to products that are produced by machines from ingredients that are “not fit for human consumption”?
+Do you really want to trust your companion’s health to products that are produced by machines and made from ingredients that are “not fit for human consumption”?